 So before you start adding heaps of accounting keywords generically throughout your website, you’ll need to have a strategy.
 Find the niche of who are you trying to reach and what service are they going to want, and get as specific as possible.
 You might be tempted to add keywords such as Bookkeeping, Accounts, Taxes, Audit, but if you try searching for any of these terms – even if you add a location – you’ll find yourself being overwhelmed with results.

 Once you have taken the time to research and narrow down your search terms, you’ll need to place these in your website and/or landing page in such a way where they read well.
-Many search engines will penalize you for such things as using unrelated words, using the same word too many times, or even just listing keywords out of context.
+Many search engines will penalise you for such things as using unrelated words, using the same word too many times, or even just listing keywords out of context.

 Behind the visible text of your accounting firm website are the meta tags that only the search engine can read.
 Getting these set correctly, and incorporating your carefully selected search terms, is equally important as getting the text right on your page.